Build and Deploy with AWS CodePipeline

 Responsive image

-This blog will show how to use AWS CodePipeline to automate build code and deploy code at Github repo.
-Following are steps.
+This blog will show how to use AWS CodePipeline to automate building and deploying code from a GitHub repo.
+Following are the steps:

 • Register AWS account